 Application Processing Dates and Deadlines

 - New loan applications cannot be completed until final acceptance to York University has been confirmed.

 - Processing of applications for the upcoming academic year begins in July.

-- Loan applications received in late August and September may be delayed due to the volume of requests; therefore, outstanding student account balances may be subject to late charges.
+- Loan applications received in late August and September may be delayed due to the volume of requests; therefore, outstanding student account balances may be subject to interest charges.

-- Funds can only be posted to your student account the first day of classes.
+- Funds can only be posted to your student account after the first day of classes.